Student Email addresses: Check out my.waketech.edu and see what's possible!

 Change of Address

 One of your responsibilities as an F-1 student is to maintain an updated address with the International Student Office.
 We will update your address with Immigration and Wake Tech.
-You will download the permanent record change form, complete the form, and submit the form to the International Student Office within 10 business days.
+You will download the permanent record change form, complete the form, and submit the form to the International Student Office within 10 days.

 F-1 Extension of Stay